aframevr/aframe-boilerplate/README.md

 # A-Frame Boilerplate

-Boilerplate for creating WebVR scenes using A-Frame.
+Boilerplate for creating WebVR scenes with [A-Frame](https://aframe.io).

+Alternatively, check out the [A-Frame Starter on glitch.com](https://glitch.com/~aframe) for a more interactive way on getting started.

 ## Getting Started